 “Oh hello there, I was just reading a book.
 Would you like to hear it too?” begins Bao Ngoc Le.
 She struggles to keep a straight face as she recites her introduction, but the façade falls as the camera pans away.
-For the next three minutes she bites back laugher as she and her friend Sarah Hamilton perform a parody of Gone With the Wind, using everything from teddy bears to slippers as their supporting cast.
+For the next three minutes she bites back laugher as she and her friend Sarah Hamilton perform a parody of

 With her passion for acting so apparent it seems odd that Bao Ngoc is a journalism student.
 “I’m like Alice in the rabbit hole,” she proclaims, a smiling despite the fact that she’s in the wrong major.
 While many students change majors in their college careers, most grow out of their dreams of becoming an actor.
 Bao Ngoc’s first semester has only reaffirmed her dreams, pushing her away from the stricter discipline of journalism and towards the less predictable field of performing arts.